-- For all of the fossil gas technologies included, the DFES analysis has sought to classify each of the baseline sites based on connection data held by WPD and through site-by-site reconciliation with Capacity Market registers published by the EMR Delivery Body. - The pipeline of sites with accepted connection offers were also individually assessed for evidence of development through reviewing online planning portals for planning activity and Capacity Market registers for capacity auction activity. - These analyses have resultantly caused some variances between the FES and the DFES in the 2021 baseline and in the near-to-medium term projections. - Beyond the known pipeline, the DFES scenarios aim to align with the national FES trajectories out to 2050 for all of the gas fired generation technologies.
-This reflects that the fate of gas-fired flexibility on the distribution network is likely to be guided by national-level drivers in the medium and longer term.
+- For all of the fossil gas technologies included, the DFES has sought to classify each of the baseline sites based on connection data held by WPD and through site-by-site reconciliation with Capacity Market registers published by the EMR Delivery Body. - The pipeline of sites with accepted connection offers were also individually assessed for evidence of development through reviewing online planning portals for planning activity and Capacity Market registers for capacity auction activity. - These analyses have resultantly caused some variances between the FES and the DFES in the 2021 baseline and in the near-to-medium term projections. - Beyond the known pipeline, the DFES has trended more towards the FES out to 2050 for all of the gas fired generation technologies.

-For OCGT:
+For CCGT and OCGT: